 You will find the GF book a very good companion to your studies (available also as an e-book).
 However, the book is not a requirement for successful participation in the summer school.

-The summer school is co-organised by Singapore Management University's Computational Law & LegalTech Centre (to be launched in Spring 2020).
+The summer school is co-organised by Singapore Management University's Centre for Computational Law.
 The centre lies at the intersection of four disciplines of computer science: